How to clean underlayment

 Roofing

 The answer to 'how to clean underlayment' is to regularly inspect and clean the underlayment beneath your roof.
-Underlayment is the water-resistant barrier installed between the roof deck and roofing material, and it needs to be kept clean and free of debris to function properly.
+Underlayment is the water-resistant barrier installed between the roof deck and the roofing material.
+Keeping it clean is important to maintain its protective function and prevent leaks or water damage.

 Step-by-Step Guide